Attending an event at Woburn House?

-- Coffee shops: Fleet River Bakery (recommended by our staff), Pret a Manger, Starbucks
+- Coffee shops: Casa Jardim (recommended by our staff), Pret a Manger, Starbucks

 It is home to a statue of Mahatma Gandhi, a bust of Bloomsbury author and former resident Virginia Woolf, and a cherry tree planted in memory of the victims of the nuclear bombing of Hiroshima.

 Bloomsbury offers plenty of choices for accommodation, so to make it easier to choose, we have arranged the hotels in the area according to their ratings on Tripadvisor.

 - The Montague on the Gardens - charming 4* hotel in a Georgian townhouse, 9 mins walk away.